mfocchi/locosim/Readme.md

 # What is locosim?

 Locosim is  didactic framework to learn/test basic controllers schemes on quadrupeds (HyQ/Solo/Aliengo/Go1 robots are supported) and manipulators (UR5 robot is supported).
-Locosim has been succesfully tested on Ur5, Aliengo and Go1 robots and to my knowledge is the first Easy-to-use interface to the new Unitree Quadruped robot Go1.
-If you just bought one and you want to give a try follow this wiki.
+Locosim has been successfully tested on Ur5, Aliengo and Go1 robots and to my knowledge is the first Easy-to-Use interface to the new Unitree Quadruped robot Go1.
+If you just bought one Go1 robot and you want to give a try, follow this [wiki](https://github.com/mfocchi/locosim/blob/develop/go1_setup.md)!

-Locosim is composed by a **roscontrol** node called ros_impedance_controller written in C++ that interfaces the python ros node (where the controller is written) to a Gazebo simulator.
+Locosim is composed by a **roscontrol** node called **ros_impedance_controller** (written in C++) that interfaces the python ros node (where the controller is written) to a Gazebo simulator.
 All the didactic labs have a description, with exercises of increasing complexity, in the folder **lab_descriptions** inside robot_control submodule.
-For the controller plotting / logging utilities are available to evaluate the results and a config file (LX_conf.py) to change the controller parameters.
+For each controller, plotting / logging utilities are available to evaluate the results together with a configuration file (LX_conf.py) to change the controller parameters.

 # Usage with a Virtual Machine